Wills, Trusts & Probate

 What happens if I die without a will in California?

-California law requires that a will be signed by the testator in the presence of at least two witnesses who also sign the document.
-These witnesses should not be beneficiaries to avoid conflicts of interest.
-This formal witnessing helps ensure the will’s validity in court.
+California law typically requires that a will be signed by the maker in the presence of at least two competent adult witnesses who also sign the document.
+The witnesses should not be beneficiaries to avoid conflicts of interest that could lead to challenges.
+Following the witnessing rules carefully helps ensure the will is recognized as valid by the probate court.
+If you have concerns about meeting witnessing requirements due to mobility or location, there are practical arrangements that can be discussed to ensure proper execution.